wikindx/wikindx/release/README.txt

    switching on the last commit of this release.
 Don't forget to switch again to HEAD after the release!

-1. cd in the release directory and execute the packaging script make.php from the CLI.
+1. cd in the release directory and execute the packaging script cli-make-package.php from the CLI.
 Answer questions from the script (version=X.Y.Z and manual building=Y).

    $ cd release
-   $ php make.php
+   $ php cli-make-package.php

    The layout created by this scripit matchs exactly the layout of FTP.